-If you have changed the name, location or type of food business you are operating, you must notify us of any changes to the registration details and complete a new food business registration form.
+If you have changed the name, ownership, location or type of food business you are operating, you must notify us of any changes to the registration details and you may have to complete a new food business registration form.
 If the business has changed ownership, the new owner will need to re-register the business using their own details.
 If you are planning to begin trading as a separate mobile premise, you will have to register that unit separately to your business; a Food Safety Officer may then wish to visit and view where you are storing your equipment.

 Food Hygiene Rating Re-scores